Community Engagement and Volunteering

-We facilitate opportunities to engage with student groups who, as part of their course, collaborate with you on short term projects to address real-life challenges.
+We facilitate opportunities to engage with students who, as part of their course, collaborate with you on short term projects to address real-life challenges.

 Community Engaged Learning projects can directly meet the identified needs of organisations, building their capacity, and furthering their mission and goals which results in the creation of positive social impact.
 Students apply their theoretical knowledge to practice, develop transferable skills and become more life-ready.
 Academics can extend their classroom in the community and have more opportunity for creativity in their teaching.

 Visit the Community Engaged Learning Webpages if you are interested in finding out more.

 When can I recruit volunteers?

 It is possible to recruit volunteers all year round, however it is important to be mindful of the academic calendar when planning to recruit students.
 We generally hold an annual volunteer recruitment fair in October and you can find NTU’s academic term dates here.
 We also encourage you to speak with a member of our team who can help boost your recruitment.

 Who do you work with?

-We engage with a wide range of not-for-profit stakeholders such as charities, community and voluntary sector groups, civic organisations, community interest companies, and public sector bodies.
-We have a specific interest in working with organisations that are based, or deliver provision, local to our campuses in Nottingham City, Clifton, Brackenhurst (Southwell), and Mansfield.
+We engage with a wide range of not-for-profit stakeholders such as charities, community and voluntary sector groups, civic organisations, community interest companies, and public sector bodies that are based, or deliver provision, local to our campuses in Nottingham City, Clifton, Brackenhurst (Southwell), and Mansfield.